FIWARE/tutorials.Securing-Access/README.md

 * Level 3: Advanced Authorization - Fine grained control through [XACML](https://en.wikipedia.org/wiki/XACML)

 **Keyrock**  can be used to offer a simple Level 1 and 2 PDP on its own, and can offer level 3 combined with additional generic enablers.
-This tutorial will only be concerned with the logged in website itself.
+This tutorial will only be concerned with the logged in site itself.
 Securing other services in conjunction with a [PEP Proxy](https://fiware-pep-proxy.readthedocs.io/en/latest) will be dealt with in a later tutorial